Ojay97-hub/Dinosaur-Quiz-/README.md

 ### Unfixed Bugs

-1. Table in info.html has responsiveness issues with galaxy fold dimension.
+1. Table in info.html has responsiveness issues with galaxy fold dimension but is readable.
 I have tried smaller fonts, overscroll and padding changes.
-The background image also appears pixalated due to stretching, which I believe is to do with the table sizing. - not resolved.
+The background image also appears pixelated due to stretching, which I believe is to do with the table sizing.

 ## ACCESSIBILITY